IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

       in {{sec-UCL}}.
 An example is provided in {{controller-ucl}}.

    Step 2:
-   :  When a user first logs onto the network, he/she is
+   :  When a user first logs onto the network, they are
       required to be authenticated (e.g., using user name and password) at the NAS.